 This new initiative closely aligns with our long-standing commitment towards developing faith leaders who are already transforming the world towards greater justice and mercy.

-The Resilience in Leadership Initiative at Chicago Theological Seminary is a 2 year long Fellowship Program designed to facilitate a full ecology of support for faith leaders from and/or serving economically disenfranchised and marginalized communities in the USA.
+The Resilience in Leadership Initiative at the Chicago Theological Seminary (RELI) is a two-year Fellowship program designed to facilitate a full ecology of support for early career clergy, congregational ministers, lay leaders, and seminary students who are from and/or serving historically marginalized communities across the nation.

-Participants are matched into regionally-based peer groups lead by contextually grounded and seasoned mentors.
-In addition to facilitating professional relationships through these cohort communities, all Resilience in Leadership Program Fellows will also be resourced with customized skill-building workshops and opportunities for respite and self-care.
+In addition to facilitating professional relationships through these cohort communities, all Resilience in Leadership Program Fellows will be resourced with customized skill-building workshops and opportunities for respite and self-care.
 Program Fellows and mentors from across the country will also take part in our program’s annual gathering in Chicago (October 10-13, 2019).

 The Resilience in Leadership Initiative is designed to make participation as worry-free as possible.
 Program Fellows are provided with travel stipends, access to pulpit supply funding, hospitality, and full coverage for the program’s fees and tuition.